Conformal removability of non-simple Schramm-Loewner evolutions: Introduction

 Let us now make some comments about the statement of Theorem~\ref{thm:sle_removable}. \begin{itemize} \item It was proved by Gwynne and Pfeffer \cite{gp2020adj} that there exists $\kappa_0 \in (4,8)$ so that $(4,\kappa_0) \subseteq \adjcon$, so in particular $\adjcon \neq \emptyset$.
 It is currently an open problem to determine $\adjcon$. \item The assertion of Theorem~\ref{thm:sle_removable} holds if we replace $\h$ by an arbitrary simply connected domain~$D$ because we can first apply a conformal transformation which takes~$D$ to~$\h$. \item One can think of an $\SLE_{\kappa}$ for $\kappa \in (4,8)$ as a random analog of the Sierpinski gasket in the sense that its range is a random fractal and the boundaries of its complementary components can intersect each other.
 However, in contrast to \cite{n2019nonremove}, we find that the range of such a curve is conformally removable, at least for $\kappa \in \adjcon$.
 One significant difference between the range of an $\SLE_\kappa$ for $\kappa \in (4,8)$ and the Sierpinski gasket is that the boundaries of two distinct complementary components with non-empty intersection of the latter intersect in exactly one place whereas in the case of the former the intersection set is uncountable and has dimension $3-3\kappa/8$ \cite{mw2017intersections}. \end{itemize}

-In order to prove Theorem~\ref{thm:sle_removable}, we will make use of the \emph{conformal loop ensembles} ($\CLE_\kappa$) \cite{s2009cle,sw2012markovian} which are the loop analog of $\SLE_\kappa$.
+As a useful technical tool for proving things about $\SLE_\kappa$, in the proof of Theorem~\ref{thm:sle_removable} we will make use of the \emph{conformal loop ensembles} ($\CLE_\kappa$) \cite{s2009cle,sw2012markovian} .
+Recall that $\CLE_\kappa$ is the loop analog of $\SLE_\kappa$.
 They are defined for $\kappa \in (8/3,8)$ and consist of a countable collection of loops which do not cross each other and each locally look like an $\SLE_\kappa$ curve.
 The phases of $\CLE_\kappa$ are analogous to $\SLE_\kappa$.
 Namely, the loops are simple curves and do not intersect the domain boundary or each other for $\kappa \in (8/3,4]$ while they do intersect the domain boundary and each other for $\kappa \in (4,8)$.
 The closure of the set of points not surrounded by a loop is called the \emph{$\CLE_\kappa$ carpet} if $\kappa \in (8/3,4]$ (in analogy with the Sierpinski carpet) and the \emph{$\CLE_\kappa$ gasket} if $\kappa \in (4,8)$ (in analogy with the Sierpinski gasket).
 The dimension of the $\CLE_\kappa$ carpet (resp.\ gasket) is given by $2-(8-\kappa)(3\kappa-8)/(32\kappa)$ \cite{ssw2009radii,nw2011dimension,msw2014gasket}, so is a much larger set than the range of an $\SLE_\kappa$.
 Both the $\CLE_\kappa$ carpet ($\kappa \in (8/3,4]$) and $\CLE_\kappa$ gasket ($\kappa \in (4,8)$) are in fact topological Sierpinski carpets, so are not conformally removable by \cite{n2021carpet}.
+(We note that the non-removability of the the $\CLE_\kappa$ does not impact the validity of our result on the removability of $\SLE_\kappa$ since in the present paper it is used only as a technical tool.)

+Let us now discuss briefly the differences between proving the conformal removability of $\SLE_4$ and the $\SLE_\kappa$ for $\kappa \in \CK$.
+At a high level, the key difference between $\SLE_4$ and $\SLE_\kappa$ for $\kappa \in \CK$ is that the former can be viewed as the boundary of a Jordan domain while the latter is the boundary of a countable collection of Jordan domains.
+Previously developed tools for removability focused on proving the removability of boundaries of Jordan domains but required that they satisfy strong regularity hypotheses which are not satisfied by $\SLE_4$ and did not even address the latter setting.